simonewebdesign/simonewebdesign/source/_posts/2020-07-06-rust-hashmap-insert-values-multiple-types.md

 b: Int(2)
 ```

-This is similar to a <a href="https://doc.rust-lang.org/reference/items/unions.html" rel="external nofollow">union type</a>.
+This is similar to a <a href="https://doc.rust-lang.org/reference/items/unions.html" rel="external">union type</a>.
 By inserting values of type `Value::*`, we are effectively saying that the map can accept types that are either string, integer, or any other composite type we wish to add.

 ## Option #2: Use a `Box`

-We can wrap our types in the <a href="https://doc.rust-lang.org/std/boxed/struct.Box.html" rel="external nofollow" title="std::boxed::Box">`Box`</a> struct:
+We can wrap our types in the <a href="https://doc.rust-lang.org/std/boxed/struct.Box.html" rel="external" title="std::boxed::Box">`Box`</a> struct:

 ```rust
 use std::collections::HashMap;